Chupalika/osu-tourney-stats/README.md

   * `algorithm` determines which algorithm to use for calculating the rankings.
 The current possible values are `default`, `zscore`, `nscore`, and `cpmc`.
   * `bracket_ignore_scores` skips including the stats and just includes team info when running `bracket.py`.
 * About `yadon.py`: A thing I made for myself back in college to store data in TSV format in text files 😂 It was mainly for [SobbleDex](https://github.com/Chupalika/SobbleDex) but I've been using it for a lot of my other things since it's extremely lightweight.
+* One thing to look out for is username changes.
+Individual scores won't be affected since they are attributed by user ID, but team scores will.
+After calculating stats, double check any suspiciously low scores :)